DaniMori/ecs-outcomes/doc/other/checklist.md

 - [ ] A table with variable metadata exists

+- [ ] The table is properly formatted in markdown (e.g. no variable names cut)

 - [ ] All the variables in the `keep` command (chunk `descriptives` are in the table (except for the ID and the ancillary variables)